siom79/japicmp/README.md

 ##Features##

-* Comparison of two jar archives without the need to add all of their dependencies to the classpath
+* Comparison of two jar archives without the need to add all of their dependencies to the classpath.
 * Differences are printed on the command line in a simple diff format.
 * Differences can optionally be printed to an xml file.
 This can be transformed to an HTML file using XSLT.
+* Per default only public classes and class members are compared.
+If necessary, the access modifier of the classes and class members to be compared can be set to package, protected or private.

 ##Usage##